-Everlasting God,
+Father God,

 In Jesus name we pray, Amen.

-It was written in Broadford, Victoria, Australia on April 11, 1967.
-The author said in 1986: “The inspiration for the song came through seeing the beauty of the Australian night sky with the stars so clear – the thought from Psalm 8 coming to mind: ‘When I consider Your heavens, the work of Your fingers, the moon and the stars, which You have set in place, what is man that You are mindful of him, the son of man that You care for him?’”
+Written in Broadford Australia on April 11, 1967.
+The author said his inspiration came through seeing the beauty of the Australian night sky with the stars so clear.
+Psalm 8 coming to mind: ‘When I consider Your heavens, the work of Your fingers, the moon and the stars, which You have set in place, what is man that You are mindful of him, the son of man that You care for him?’”

-Many are the things I cannot understand,
+Many are the things I cannot understand;

 All above me mystery I see;